Skip to main content

 This guide demonstrates how to perform Authenticity Verification with Phonexia Speech Platform 4.

 At the end of this guide, you'll find the full Python code example that combines all the steps that will first be discussed separately.
-This guide should give you a comprehensive understanding on how to integrate Authenticity Verification in your own projects.
+This guide should give you a comprehensive understanding of how to integrate Authenticity Verification into your own projects.

 Prerequisites